landlab/landlab/README.rst

 http://landlab.github.io

-This open-source manuscript is serves as a gateway for entering the Landlab world:
+This open-source manuscript is a gateway for entering the Landlab world:

 http://www.earth-surf-dynam.net/5/21/2017/